gondek/notes.gondek.ca/notes/reproducable-testing.md

 # Example 1: Triggering a code path which uses a 3rd party service to return
 # a result.
 The test should be modified to avoid making such calls
 # so that it is deterministic.
 This could be done with a mock implementation
-# of an interface (if using dependency injection) or mocking the library
+# of a service interface (if using dependency injection) or mocking the library
 # used to make network requests (e.g. pytest-httpx if using httpx as an HTTP
 # client in Python).
 # Example 2: Triggering a code path that relies on a feature flag service